csc-training/elements-of-hpc/parallel-computing-technical/cpu_vs_gpu.md

 exascale performance utilize GPUs.
 Otherwise, the electricity consumption when running these systems would become prohibitive.

-The video below illustrates the power of massively parallelism in GPUs.
+The video below illustrates the power of massively parallelism in GPUs (note, however, that real CPUs have also parallelism even though in limited extent compared to GPUs).
-COMMENT-JE: the CPU in demo is not exactly more complex than GPU...
 [Mythbusters demoing GPU vs. CPU](https://youtu.be/-P28LKWTzrI)

 Because of the simpler operation of GPU cores and the requirement for large